-- (b) Any member in good standing shall have the privilege of discussing or speaking on any subject at any annual or special meeting of the TSCA.
-Any member in good standing is entitled to one vote on the election of officers at the Annual State Meeting.
+(d) Members must abide by all safety rules adopted by NSCA(e) Any member in good standing shall have the privilege of discussing or speaking on any subject at any annual or special meeting of TSCA.
+The Board retains the right to reasonably limit the time that any member may speak at any annual or special meeting of the members of TSCA.
+Any member in good standing is entitled to one vote on the election of officers at the Annual Texas State Meeting.

 ARTICLE IX - ANNUAL DUES:

-Club affiliation dues, if applicable with the TSCA, shall be made annually.
-The annual dues, in an amount to be determined by the Board of Directors, are payable in advance.
+Club affiliation dues, if applicable with TSCA, shall be made annually.
+The annual dues, in an amount to be determined by the Board, are payable in advance.
 Only those clubs, which have paid their annual dues, shall be considered in good standing.
 Payment of annual dues shall be made to the Treasurer and are due and payable by December 31st of the preceding year for which registration is requested.

 ARTICLE X - FEES:

-- (a) The annual State Shoot will be awarded by the TSCA Board of Directors according to the criteria set for the upcoming year.
-The board of Directors will select the host club and at least one alternate club no earlier than one year in advance, and no later than 4 years in advance of the next state shoot.
-The TSCA will outline the business proposal to the host club, and will assign a State shoot coordinator to manage the shoot and see that the quality guideline document is adhered to and that the host meets their obligations.
+- The annual State Championship will be awarded by TSCA’s Board according to the criteria set for the upcoming year.
+The Board will select the host club and at least one alternate club no earlier than one year in advance, and no later than four (4) years in advance of the next State Championship.
+TSCA will outline the business proposal to the host club, and will assign a State Championship coordinator to manage the shoot and see that the quality guideline document is adhered to and that the host meets their obligations.

-- (c) In the event the club scheduled to host the Annual State Tournament elects not to hold the tournament or otherwise cannot fulfill the obligations set forth in its proposal, the alternate club shall be granted the right of first refusal to hold the Annual State Tournament.
-If the alternate club elects not to hold the Annual State Tournament or otherwise cannot fulfill the obligations required to host the State Tournament, the TSCA Board of Directors shall award the year’s Annual State Tournament, in their sole and absolute discretion.
+- In the event the club scheduled to host the annual State Championship elects not to hold the Championship or otherwise cannot fulfill the obligations set forth in its proposal, the alternate club shall be granted the right of first refusal to hold the annual State Championship.
+If the alternate club elects not to hold the annual State Championship or otherwise cannot fulfill the obligations required to host the annual State Championship, TSCA’s Board shall award the year’s annual State Championship, in its sole and absolute discretion.

 ARTICLE XII - TOURNAMENT RULES:

-(a) The latest revised rules of the NSCA shall govern all tournaments sanctioned by the TSCA.
+The latest revised rules of NSCA shall govern all tournament sanctioned by TSCA.

 ARTICLE XIII - TOURNAMENT SCHEDULING:

-(d) No member of the TSCA Board of Directors may act as an agent for any range for the selection of shoot dates.
+- No member of TSCA’s Board may act as an agent for any range for the selection of shoot dates.

 ARTICLE XIV - ANNUAL AND SPECIAL MEETINGS:

-- (a) The Annual State Meeting of the TSCA shall be held during the Annual State Tournament.
-Notice of the ASM shall be printed in the Annual State Championship Program.
+- The Annual Texas State Meeting of TSCA shall be held during the Annual State Championship.
+Notice of the Annual Texas State Meeting shall be printed in the Annual State Program.

 ARTICLE XV - QUORUM:

-A quorum for the transaction of business at any regular or special meeting of the Board of Directors shall be a majority of the officers and directors then serving the TSCA, either in person or by proxy.
+A quorum for the transaction of business at any regular or special meeting of the Board shall be a majority of the Directors then serving the TSCA.
 A quorum for the transaction of business requiring the vote of the membership shall be a simple majority of those members present at any such meeting called for that purpose.

 ARTICLE XVI - VOTING BY PROXY:

-(a) There will be no proxy voting at TSCA board meetings.
+There will be no proxy voting at TSCA meetings.

-The Articles of Incorporation and By-Laws may be amended as follows:
+The Certificate of Formation and Bylaws may be amended as follows:

-- (a) Any member in good standing may propose an amendment to the TSCA By-Laws to be presented to the membership for vote by providing a petition containing actual signatures and corresponding NSCA membership number, for verification, of TSCA members in good standing equal to a minimum of ten percent (10%) of the current state membership as certified by the NSCA.
+- Any member in good standing may propose an amendment to TSCA’s Bylaws to be presented to the membership for vote by providing a petition containing actual signatures and corresponding NSCA membership numbers, for verification, of TSCA members in good standing equal to a minimum of ten percent (10%) of the current state membership as certified by NSCA.

-- (c) By procedures outlined above, proposed amendment(s) shall be submitted to the Secretary of the TSCA at least thirty (30) days prior to the Annual State Meeting.
-The Secretary of the TSCA will notify each member of the Board of Directors within ten (10) days after submission of the proposed amendment(s), stating exactly what amendment(s) in the Articles of Incorporation and/or By-Laws are contemplated.
+- By procedures outlined above, proposed amendment(s) shall be submitted to the Secretary of TSCA at least thirty (30) days prior to the Annual State Meeting, when possible.
+The Secretary of TSCA will notify each member of the Board within ten (10) days after submission of the proposed amendment(s), stating exactly what amendment(s) in the Certificate of Formation and/or Bylaws are contemplated.

-- (e) Voting on proposed amendment(s) by the membership-at-large, as directed by the Board of Directors of the TSCA, will be conducted for a minimum of fifteen (15) days to maximum of thirty (30) days after ballots are presented to the membership.
+- Voting on proposed amendment(s) by the membership-at-large, as directed by the Board, will be conducted for a minimum of fifteen (15) days to a maximum of thirty (30) days after ballots are presented to the membership.

-- (f) The voting deadline will be clearly marked and visible on each ballot presented to the membership.
+- The voting deadline will be clearly marked and visible on each ballot presented tothe membership.

 ARTICLE XVIII - ORDER OF BUSINESS:

-- 1. Roll Call and seating of Board Members.
+- Roll Call and seating of Board members.

-- 9. Awarding next Annual State Tournament (Annual State Meeting only).
+- Awarding next Annual State Championship (Annual State Meetingonly).